datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![Cloning a project just gets you a copy on rstudio.cloud](images/07_pull_requests/07_githubbasics_pull_requests-7.png)

-When you fork a repo, then something different happens.
-First a new repo is created under your account on Github.
+When you fork a repo, something different happens.
+First a new repo is created under your account on GitHub.
 You can then clone that copy to your computer.
 Now when you make edits to the files on rstudio.cloud and push them, they will be pushed to your fork.

 ![Forking a repo makes a copy on Github that you can push and pull from](images/07_pull_requests/07_githubbasics_pull_requests-8.png)